ploomber/sql/course-material/advanced-querying-techniques/subqueries.md

 ## You try: Use JupySQL to perform the queries and answer the questions.

 ### Question 1 (Medium):
-Find all account_id's that have a loan alongside with their loan status, their loan amount, and the average loan amount for their loan's loan status.
-Order by account_id.
+Find all `account_id`'s that have a loan alongside with their loan status, their loan amount, and the average loan amount for their loan's loan status.
+Order by `account_id`.

 <!-- #region -->